 Dolly: He’s Alex.
-I’m Dolly and the dog is Little Lady.
+I’m Dolly and the dog’s Little Lady.

-Apparently that wasn’t enough because I went back out.
-Um I wound up getting custody of him I relapsed again, um that’s why I only have 16 months clean but the main thing that got me together is my mother is um an addict and I didn’t want to turn out like my mom.
+My um, well I eventually got my son I, I wound up getting pregnant with my daughter and apparently I thought that was enough… Apparently that wasn’t enough because I went back out.
+Um, I wound up getting custody of him.
+I relapsed again, um that’s why I only have 16 months clean but the main thing that got me together is my mother is um, an addict and I didn’t want to turn out like my mom.
 And I see myself going down that road and I didn’t wanna.
 I was gonna, I was throwing away everything.
-I was throwing away my marriage, my husband had taken my daughter from me, you know my little boy goes to counseling today because of it all and I you know I don’t want that anymore.
-I’m only 25 I’m too young for you know what I mean, like I’m too young for all the drama and the chaos and I don’t want to die.
-It’s just its not for me anymore you know what I mean I was living a very dangerous life.
-I goes lots of times I coulda been killed.
+I was throwing away my marriage, my husband had taken my daughter from me, you know my little boy goes to counseling today because of it all and I don’t, you know, I don’t want that anymore.
+I’m only 25 I’m too young for… you know what I mean, like I’m too young for all the drama and the chaos and I don’t want to die.
+That’s just, it’s not for me anymore.
+You know what I mean, I was living a very dangerous life.
+I goes, lots of times I coulda been killed.
 I was already hurt out there when some dealer got me high.
 I go to therapy for that.
-You know I mean I, I was doing one of the worse drugs you can do in the worst way, I was um an IV user.
+You know I mean I, I was doing one of the worse drugs you can do in, in the worst way, I was um, an IV user.

 When I first got on this clinic I traveled 6 hours a day cause I wasn’t even in Philly.
 6 hours a day just to get to this clinic.
 I was in Norristown.
-And this was at Germantown and School House lane.
-But I mean I, I would have traveled you know to 5th and la pip just get dope, why not travel to get myself better or not better, to get myself you know normal but that’s what I’m doin and so far its working.
+And this was at Germantown and School House Lane.
+But I mean I, I would have traveled you know to 5th and (inaudible) just get dope, why not travel to get myself better or not better, to get myself you know normal.
+But that’s what I’m doin and so far its working.

 You know I have days where I think about using.
 Or, or I have days you know that I see the girls out on the Ave, but that’s my main thing, I see these girls out on the Ave and they’re so skinny and you know they’re getting in the car with whoever and these men don’t care.
 They don’t care about these girls at all.
 You know I had many a times where I was beat up, but then I had some guys that were actually nice… I always lucked out on the Ave.
-That’s what I said what I’m dealing with it was all about now.
+That’s what I said what I’m dealing with, I’m dealing with that now.